 If you have social, racial, or other biases, this may also affect your ability to interpret data objectively.

-So how do we identify if there is a high risk of bias in a research paper?
+So, how do we identify if there is a high risk of bias in a research paper?
 For instance, if only 1 researcher conducts a qualitative research study, the potential risk of bias is extremely high.
-The more researchers taking part in the study, the lower risk of bias is.
+The more researchers taking part in the study, the lower the risk of bias is.

 How to identify the study’s limitations

 There are several ways to identify limitations in research: